deekshacheruku/Road-Accident-Analysis-India-/README.md

 # Prediction
 We have opted for AdaBoostClassifier for the prediction of occurence of Road Accidents.
 You can go to Prediction Folder and check the "Road-Accident Prediction" Jupyter Notebook for the same.

+# Heruko Deployment
+We have deployed the app on Heruko.
+You can find the related details in this repository (https://github.com/deekshacheruku/Road-Accident-Occurrence-App).